 The history of anatomical terminology is, unsurprisingly, highly complex, extending back thousands of years.
 The IFAA terminologies are descendants of the Nomina Anatomica [1895; 1935] produced by the Anatomische Gesellschaft (the German-language anatomical society).
 Up to 2017, IFAA terminologies (Nomina Anatomica [1955, 1961, 1966, 1977, 1983], Terminologia Anatomica , Terminologia Histologica and Terminologia Embryologica were published in book form.
 Thereafter, publication of the terminologies has been web-based, under a Creative Commons license (CC BY-ND 4.0), to encourage their free distribution and use.

-Terminologia Anatomica (TA): The second edition (TA2) was published online in 2019, pending final approval by the IFAA General Assembly.
+Terminologia Anatomica (TA): The second edition (TA2) was published online in 2019 and has been approved by the IFAA General Assembly.
 In the preparation of TA2, particular emphasis was given to expanding the content of clinical anatomical terms, to enhance the relevance of FIPAT for the clinical community.

 Terminologia Histologica (TH): TH, the successor of Nomina Histologica, the international terms for human cytology and histology, was published in 2008 by Lippincott Williams & Wilkins.
 The Histology working group is currently working on a revision (TH2).